Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: Abstract

 \section{Abstract}

-Recently, federated learning (FL), as a promising distributed machine learning approach, has attracted lots of research efforts.
-In FL, the parameter server and the mobile devices share the training parameters over wireless links.
-As a result, reducing the communication overhead becomes one of the most critical challenges.
-Despite that there have been various communication-efficient machine learning algorithms in literature, few of the existing works consider their implementation over wireless networks.
-In this work, the idea of SignSGD is adopted and only the signs of the gradients are shared between the mobile devices and the parameter server.
-In addition, different from most of the existing works that consider Channel State Information (CSI) at both the transmitter side and the receiver side, only receiver side CSI is assumed.
-In such a case, an essential problem for the mobile devices is to select appropriate local processing and communication parameters.
-In particular, two tradeoffs are observed under a fixed total training time: (i) given the time for each communication round, the energy consumption versus the outage probability per communication round and (ii) given the energy consumption, the number of communication rounds versus the outage probability per communication round.
-Two optimization problems regarding the aforementioned two tradeoffs are formulated and solved.
-The first problem minimizes the energy consumption given the outage probability (and therefore the learning performance) requirement while the second problem optimizes the learning performance given the energy consumption requirement.
-Furthermore, the heterogeneous data distribution scenario is considered and a new algorithm that can deal with heterogeneous data distribution is proposed.
-Extensive simulations are performed to demonstrate the effectiveness of the proposed method.
+In federated learning (FL), reducing the communication overhead is one of the most critical challenges since the parameter server and the mobile devices share the training parameters over wireless links.
+With such consideration, we adopt the idea of SignSGD in which only the signs of the gradients are exchanged.
+Moreover, most of the existing works assume Channel State Information (CSI) available at both the mobile devices and the parameter server, and thus the mobile devices can adopt fixed transmission rates dictated by the channel capacity.
+In this work, only the parameter server side CSI is assumed, and channel capacity with outage is considered.
+In this case, an essential problem for the mobile devices is to select appropriate local processing and communication parameters (including the transmission rates) to achieve a desired balance between the overall learning performance and their energy consumption.
+Two optimization problems are formulated and solved, which optimize the learning performance given the energy consumption requirement, and vice versa.
+Furthermore, considering that the data may be distributed across the mobile devices in a highly uneven fashion in FL, a stochastic sign-based algorithm is proposed.
+Extensive simulations are performed to demonstrate the effectiveness of the proposed methods.

-{\blfootnote{R. Jin and H. Dai are with the Department of Electrical and Computer Engineering, North Carolina State University, Raleigh, NC, USA, 27695 (e-mail: {rjin2,hdai}@ncsu.edu).
+{\blfootnote{R. Jin and H. Dai are with the Department of Electrical and Computer Engineering, North Carolina State University, Raleigh, NC, USA, 27695 (e-mail: \{rjin2, hdai\}@ncsu.edu).
 X. He is with the Electronic Information School, Wuhan University, China (e-mail: xiaofanhe@whu.edu.cn). }}